 There has been a rise in attacks on tourists.
 It is important to exercise a high degree of caution while travelling in Gambia.

-Pick-pocketing is very common, as is theft from hotel rooms and vehicles.
+pick-pocketing is very common, as is theft from hotel rooms and vehicles.
 Men called “bumsters” will often target tourists and offer themselves as tour guides.
 Beware of “bumsters” as they often demand high payments that are not agreed upon, politely decline any offers.

 While in Gambia, monitor local media to avoid demonstrations and other large gatherings which often result in violence.